Newtownards Airport: Ulster Flying Club

-The UFC operates the G-UFC tail registration with the following:

-G-UFCE, G-UFCG, G-UFCI (G1000 glass cockpit)- Cessna 172s.

-G-UFCN, G-UFCP – Cessna 152s.

-G-UFCO was involved in a fatal crash in April 2018.
+One aircraft was involved in a fatal crash in April 2018.

-Recently added new PAPIs on 21/03 and lights on 15/33 have allowed the airfield and UFC to safely carry out night flying and flying in bad visibility.
+Recently added new PAPI lights on runway 21/03 and lights on runway 15/33 have allowed the airfield and UFC to safely carry out night flying and flying in bad visibility.

+A report dated 18 May 2023 by the Air Accidents Investigation Branch into the fatal crash on 19 July 2022 of Aeroprakt A32 Vixxen, G-ENVV highlighted multiple concerns and failings regarding the operation of the airfield and an apparent cavalier attitude to safety procedures by some pilots and the operating committee.